jdmartin86/dopamine/README.md

 compatible, there may be some additional steps needed during installation.

 ### Google Cloud Compute Engine
 On a fresh compute engine, we need to install build essentials and g++ before othere Dopamine dependencies.
+Make sure the instance more or less follows the template below
+* 1 vCPU
+* 1 GPU
+* Ubunutu 16.04
+* 100GB persistent memory
+* Location: central1-c

 ```
 sudo apt-get install build-essential
 sudo apt-get install g++